Node-screening tests for L0-penalized least-squares problem with supplementary material: Branch-and-bound procedures

 The upper bound $\UB{\pobj}$ can be obtained by keeping track of the best known objective value of~\eqref{prob:prob} during the \gls{bnb} process.
-More precisely, we construct a feasible solution of~\eqref{prob:prob-node} at each node to obtain \(\node{\hobj}\).
+More precisely, we construct a feasible solution of~\eqref{prob:prob-node} at each node to obtain a potentially better upper bound \(\node{\hobj}\).
 The best known upper bound is then updated as \(\UB{\pobj}\gets\min(\UB{\pobj},\node{\hobj})\).
-During the \gls{bnb} procedure, \(\UB{\pobj}\) converges toward \(\optobj\) and relaxation are strengthened as new variables are fixed, allowing to prune nodes more efficiently.
+During the \gls{bnb} procedure, \(\UB{\pobj}\) converges toward \(\optobj\) and relaxations are strengthened as new variables are fixed, allowing to prune nodes more effectively.